 For project-related partnerships (debates or reports), Friends of Europe has opted from the beginning for a transparent and open communication.
 All partners are systematically credited on the website and in our reports.
 Project-related partners receive two key advantages: visibility in the communications campaign surrounding a debate or a report, and an opportunity to speak out or write in them.
 Friends of Europe offers a platform to people from all backgrounds and opinion, including NGOs and lobbyists of all shapes and colours, but the editorial independence and the guaranteed balance of discussions are the exclusive responsibility of Friends of Europe, as contractually enshrined.

-Friends of Europe itself does not push for or against particular policies and most certainly does not represent any interests.
-Friends of Europe is solely responsible for the intellectual balance and quality of any project: we write balanced reports or debate programmes, and bring in voices that disagree with one another.
+We write balanced reports or debate programmes, and bring in voices that disagree with one another.
 It is only by confronting ideas that Europe will find the best solutions for the challenges of our times.

 For the full details of revenues coming from Friends of Europe’s membership/participation fees, click here.